-The Commission considers that the information provided by Yahua may only pertain to a selection of invoices relevant to its related party's purchases of ammonium nitrate in China.
+The Commission considers that the information provided by Yahua may only pertain to a selection of invoices relevant to its related party's purchases of ammonium nitrate in China and therefore may not be reflective of general prices of like goods sold for home consumption in China.
 Therefore, the Commission considers that, for the purpose of determining the normal value in accordance with subsection 269TAC(6), the information provided by Yahua is less relevant than the information provided by the applicants.
+Further, in accordance with subsection 269TAC(7), the Commission considers that the information provided by Yahua is unreliable for the purpose of section 269TAC.